 This example application runs out of the box on the STM32 LoRa Discovery Kit (B-L072Z-LRWAN1).

-you can use whatever tool you want to flash the device, but this guide
+You can use whatever tool you want to flash the device, but this guide assumes

 probe-run is used (